iambharath-ashok/Java-Strings/String Programs.md

 --------------------------------------------------------
-## Write a java program to reverse a given string with preserving the position of spaces?
+## Write a Java program to reverse a given string with preserving the position of spaces?

+	Algorithm:

+		1. Create a result array
+		2. Copy all Spaces to Result Array or Maintain Spaces exactly in the same position
+		3. Assign last index  to temp variable j
+		4. Start from starting of original array and copy it to result array in reverse order
+		5. If char at original array is not equal to ' ' then assign that char to result array
+		6. If result array has ' ' with it decrement it next position

 	Code Snippet: